Cloud Computing Concepts

 Cloud IT systems automatically control and optimize resource use by leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, and active user accounts).
 Resource usage can be monitored, controlled, and reported, providing transparency for both the provider and consumer of the utilized service.

 Within the framework of cloud computing, there are a number of provider categories. entrustIT is a “Software as a Service” (SaaS) provider

-In the SaaS model, cloud providers install and operate application software in the cloud and cloud users access the software from cloud clients.
+In the SaaS model, cloud IT providers install and operate application software in the cloud and cloud users access the software from cloud clients.
 Cloud users do not manage the cloud infrastructure and platform where the application runs.
 This eliminates the need to install and run the application on the your own computers, which simplifies maintenance and support.
-Cloud applications are different from other applications in their scalability—which can be achieved by cloning tasks onto multiple virtual machines at run-time to meet changing work demand.
+Cloud IT applications are different from other applications in their scalability—which can be achieved by cloning tasks onto multiple virtual machines at run-time to meet changing work demand.
 Load balancers distribute the work over the set of virtual machines.
 This process is transparent to the cloud user, who sees only a single access point.
 To accommodate a large number of cloud users, cloud applications can be multitenant, that is, any machine serves more than one cloud user organization.